 Template Download (.docx)

-One registration covers 5 pages including tables, figures and references, and additional pages will be chargeable.
+One registration covers 5 pages including tables, figures and references, and additional pages will be charged at 60 USD/page.

 6. Submission Channels